rojas-ani/Period-matrices/README.md

 # Period-matrices
-Magma code for Period matrices for Abelian varieties
+Magma code for the article "Decomposing abelian varieties into simple factors: algorithms and applications" (i.e., to compute Period matrices for Abelian varieties) **Work in progress: still making improvements in the presentation of the topics**
 * Grupo800-980.mgm.
 Contains the symplectic representation for G(800,980) on genus 101 with signature (0;8,8,2).
-Obtained with polyNoZ.m in https://github.com/rojas-ani/magma-routines. **(Corresponds to the group in the application on Section 7)**
+Obtained with polyNoZ.m in https://github.com/rojas-ani/magma-routines. **(Corresponds to the group in the application on Section 6)**
 * Outputs:
   - a, b: Symplectic representation of the generators of G(800,980) of order 8 (corresponding to elements fixing points).
 The element of order 2 is ab.
   - G: The image of G(800,980) in Sp(202,Z)